Patrick-Liu123/Patrick-Liu123.github.io/_pages/about.md

 You can find my CV here: [Liu Jiawei's Curriculum Vitae](../assets/CV_Liu Jiawei.pdf).
 I am now looking for a Ph.
 D. position at 2024fall.

-If you want to have further communication, please feel free to contact me by email.
+If you want to have further communication, please feel free to contact me.

+Email: jiawliu7-c@my.cityu.edu.hk